 1. Federal Employees Visiting or Working at Other Federal Establishments

 Under Section 1904.30(b)(4), if an employee is injured or made ill while visiting or working at another of the employer's establishments, then the injury or illness must be recorded on the 300 Log of the establishment where the injury or illness occurred.
 For the vast majority of cases, the place where the injury or illness occurred is the most useful recording location.
 (See 66 FR6037).
 The events or exposures that caused the case are most likely to be present at that location, so the data are most useful for analysis of that location's records.
-If cases were always recorded at the employee's home base, the injury or illness information would be disconnected from the place where the event or exposure took place, and where analysis of the data may help reveal a workplace hazard.
+If cases were always recorded at the employee's home base, the injury or illness information would be disconnected from the place where the event or exposure took place, and Start Printed Page 47185where analysis of the data may help reveal a workplace hazard.
 Of course, if the injury or illness occurs at another employer's workplace, or while the employee is in transit, the case would be recorded on the OSHA 300 Log of the employee's home establishment.

 For Federal agency recordkeeping purposes, each Department or Bureau is considered the Federal employee's employer, and injuries or illnesses occurring at other Federal Department facilities would be recorded on the employee's home establishment's OSHA 300 Log.
 For example, if an employee of the Department of Labor is either visiting, or working under the supervision of his or her own agency at a Department of Justice facility, and is injured or made ill, the case would be recorded on the employee's home DOL establishment OSHA 300 Log.
 Of course, as discussed above, if the DOL employee in this example is being supervised by DOJ employees on a day-to-day basis, and is injured or made ill, the case would be recorded on the DOJ's establishment log.